LucasDelfino92/morrowindsharp/main.md

 [**Smart Journal**](https://www.nexusmods.com/morrowind/mods/47492)
 Adds several new options for the journal and quest pages.

-Files to install:
-- **abotSmartJournal103** (Old files)

-> ℹ️ The latest release has an annoying bug where an empty extra line is added on the messagebox whenever your journal is updated.

 [**What Are My Attributes**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/What%20Are%20My%20Attributes%201.0.1%20(Necro%20Edit).7z)
 Adds an Attribute and Description widget to the Race menu so you can better plan your character.